Aliases for HM13 Gene

 GeneCards Summary for HM13 Gene

 HM13 (Histocompatibility (Minor) 13) is a Protein Coding gene.
-Diseases associated with HM13 include malaria and primary amebic meningoencephalitis.
+Diseases associated with HM13 include peanut allergic reaction and primary amebic meningoencephalitis.
 GO annotations related to this gene include protein homodimerization activity and aspartic endopeptidase activity, intramembrane cleaving.
 An important paralog of this gene is SPPL3.

 UniProtKB/Swiss-Prot for HM13 Gene